-Over the past several years of New Jersey’ increased state and federal taxes a great number of smokers have turned to less-taxed smoking products.
+Over the past several years of New Jersey’ increased state and federal taxes a great number of smokers have turned to order cigarettes online as they are less taxed.

 New Jersey implemented a $2.70 tax per cigarette package, and the federal government has established a $1.01 excise tax two years ago.

 “The six highest tobacco taxes in the country may discourage many smokers from this hazardous habit and others from starting lighting up,” said Karen Blumenfeld, executive director of Global Advisors on Smokefree Policy.

 New Jersey gathered about $742 million in cigarette taxes in 2010.
 That figure was a 4% decrease, $33.1 million less in comparison to 2008 data.

 However the profit from other cigarette products as cigars, chewing tobacco, hookah tobacco and roll-your-own cigarettes increased by 26% in that time, producing $3.7 million more from lower tax rates.